28 February 2019

 “That was Francis Ford Coppula,” Carleton interjected.
 “Not even on the same scale.”

 “Thanks,” I said.
 “Coppula.
-Anyway, the guy wrote something that stuck in my mind.
+Anyway, the guy was in the mob and worked with writers to make the film authentic.
+He wrote something that stuck in my mind.
 It was off-hand, as if even he didn’t get it.”

 My hand made a gesture as if holding something briefly, then tossing it over the balcony, and I said, “He was an intermediary between Coppula and the mafia.
-They wanted to be anonymous, but they wanted the film to show them as families more than gangsters,” I paused, not having articulated the idea out loud yet, and said, “I think they asked him to put in the horse head scene as a warning to Hoffa and the Teamsters.”
+They wanted to be anonymous, but they wanted the film to show them as families more than gangsters,” I paused, rambling my words because I had not having articulated the idea out loud yet, and the words that spilled out were: “I think they asked him to put in the horse head scene as a warning to Hoffa and the Teamsters.”

 I glanced around and saw blank stares on every face except Carleton’s.
 He misunderstood the blank stares, and said, “There was a scene where a Hollywood film producer woke up with his race horse’s bloody head on his bed.”

 Everyone grumbled that they knew that, but didn’t see the point.
 I said, “Hoffa used to fund Hollywood films with the Teamsters Pension fund.”
-I paused for effect and then said, “It was around a billion dollars back then.”
-The 1994 expose book on the Teamsters, called The Teamsters, estimated the pension fund at $1.1 Billion in untraceable cash controlled and dolled out by Hoffa.
-In today’s money, it was as if Hoffa were on par with Elon Musk, Jeff Bezos, and other Billionaires who run the world.
+I paused for effect and then said, “It was around a billion dollars back then.
+I think it was $1.1 Billion by 1962.”

 “He also lent it to the families to build Vegas casinos and New Orleans hotels.”
 I said.
 “But Coppula would have known about Hollywood and seen The Teamsters logo across the final screen of credits.
 The logo was two horses, Thunder and Lightening, from when the Teamsters drove horse waggons.
 They’re behind a huge, blue, ship’s steering wheel,” – my head cocked and I paused a brief moment – “or dharma wheel.
 It’s impossible to miss,” I nodded towards Carleton, “if you sit through all the film credits.”